 19. As great a difficulty as this may at first appear, it vanishes away, if we observe, First, that the tenth verse fixes the sense of the eighth: "If we say we have no sin," in the former, being explained by, "If we say we have not sinned," in the latter verse.
-Secondly, that the point under present consideration is not whether we have or have not sinned heretofore; and neither of these verses asserts that we do sin, or commit sin now.
+[1 John 1:10, 8] Secondly, that the point under present consideration is not whether we have or have not sinned heretofore; and neither of these verses asserts that we do sin, or commit sin now.
 Thirdly, that the ninth verse explains both the eighth and tenth.
 "If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness:" As if he had said, "I have before affirmed, 'The blood of Jesus Christ cleanseth us from all sin; but let no man say, I need it not; I have no sin to be cleansed from.
-If we say that we have no sin, that we have not sinned, we deceive ourselves and make God a liar: But 'if we confess our sins, he is faithful and just,' not only 'to forgive our sins,' but also 'to cleanse us from all unrighteousness;' that we may 'go and sin no more.'"
+If we confess our sins, he is faithful and just,' not only 'to forgive our sins,' but also 'to cleanse us from all unrighteousness:' [1 John 1:8-10] that we may 'go and sin no more.'"
+[John 8:11]

-20. St. John, therefore, is well consistent with himself, as well as with the other holy writers; as will yet more evidently appear. if we place all his assertions touching this matter in one view ; He declares, First, the blood of Jesus Christ cleanseth us from all sin.
+20. St. John, therefore, is well consistent with himself, as well as with the other holy writers; as will yet more evidently appear if we place all his assertions touching this matter in one view: He declares, First, the blood of Jesus Christ cleanseth us from all sin.
 Secondly, no man can say, I have not sinned, I have no sin to be cleansed from.
-Thirdly, but God is ready both to forgive our past sins, and to save us from them for the time to come.
-Fourthly, "These things write I unto you," saith the Apostle, "that you may not sin.
+Thirdly, but God is ready both to forgive our past sins and to save us from them for the time to come.
+[1 John 1:7-10] Fourthly, "These things I write unto you," saith the Apostle, "that ye may not sin.
 But if any man" should "sin," or have sinned, (as the word might be rendered,) he need not continue in sin; seeing "we have an Advocate with the Father, Jesus Christ the righteous."
-Thus far all is clear.
-But lest any doubt should remain in a point of so vast importance, the Apostle resumes this subject in the third chapter, and largely explains his own meaning: "Little children," saith he, "let no man deceive you :" (As though I had given any encouragement to those that continue in sin :) " He that doeth righteousness is righteous, even as He is righteous.
-He that committeth sin is of the devil ; for the devil sinneth from the beginning.
+[1 John 2:1-2] Thus far all is clear.
+But lest any doubt should remain in a point of so vast importance, the Apostle resumes this subject in the third chapter, and largely explains his own meaning.
+"Little children," saith he, "let no man deceive you:" (As though I had given any encouragement to those that continue in sin:) "He that doeth righteousness is righteous, even as He is righteous.
+He that committeth sin is of the devil; for the devil sinneth from the beginning.
 For this purpose the Son of God was manifested, that he might destroy the works of the devil.
-Whosoever is born of God doth not commit sin : For his seed remaineth in him ; and he cannot sin, because he is born of God.
+Whosoever is born of God doth not commit sin: For his seed remaineth in him; and he cannot sin, because he is born of God.
 In this the children of God are manifest, and the children of the devil."
-(Verses 7-10.)
+(1 John 3:7-10.)
 Here the point, which till then might possibly have admitted of some doubt in weak minds, is purposely settled by the last of the inspired writers, and decided in the clearest manner.
-In conformity, therefore, both to the doctrine of St. John, and to the whole tenor of the New Testament, we fix this conclusion,-A Christian is so far perfect, as not to commit sin.
+In conformity, therefore, both to the doctrine of St. John, and to the whole tenor of the New Testament, we fix this conclusion --A Christian is so far perfect, as not to commit sin.